Severe Thunderstorm Warning issued for Hale, Lamb by NWS - News Break

 Severe Thunderstorm Warning issued for Hale, Lamb by NWS

-Effective: 2021-05-26 21:51:00 CDT Expires: 2021-05-26 22:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for northwestern Texas.
+Effective: 2021-05-26 21:09:00 CDT Expires: 2021-05-26 22:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for northwestern Texas.
 For your protection move to an interior room on the lowest floor of a building.
-Prepare immediately for large hail and damaging winds.
-People outside should move to a shelter, inside a strong building and away from windows.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-In addition to large hail, significant amounts of smaller hail is likely.
-Accumulating hail can cause damage to crops, trees, and vehicles.
-Target Area: Hale; Lamb A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1015 PM CDT FOR NORTHWESTERN HALE AND NORTHEASTERN LAMB COUNTIES At 950 PM CDT, severe thunderstorms were located along a line extending from 7 miles northeast of Hart to 5 miles north of Fieldton, moving east at 30 mph.
-HAZARD...Two inch hail and 70 mph wind gusts.
+Target Area: Hale; Lamb The National Weather Service in Lubbock Texas has issued a * Severe Thunderstorm Warning for Central Hale County in northwestern Texas East central Lamb County in northwestern Texas * Until 1015 PM CDT. * At 908 PM CDT, a severe thunderstorm was located 6 miles west of Hale Center, moving east at 15 mph.
+HAZARD...Two inch hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Olton, Earth and Springlake.
-HAIL...2.00IN WIND...70MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Plainview, Hale Center, Cotton Center, Halfway and Seth Ward.
+TORNADO...POSSIBLE HAIL...2.00IN WIND...60MPHalerts.weather.gov